Glenn Ricart

-Glenn Ricart is a computer scientist.
+Glenn Ricart (born August 1, 1949) is a computer scientist.

 He was influential in the development of the Internet (ARPANET) going back to 1969 and early implementation of the TCP/IP protocol.
 Since then he has been active in technology and business as well as donating his time to philanthropic and educational movements.

 Education

 Ricart received his B.S. degree in engineering from Case Institute of Technology in 1971, and his M.S. in Computing and Information Sciences from Case Western Reserve University in 1973.
 He received his doctorate in the University of Maryland Department of Computer Science, which is part of the University of Maryland College of Computer, Mathematical, and Natural Sciences in 1980, mentored by Ashok Agrawala.

 The Ricart-Agrawala Algorithm was the result of his dissertation work at the University of Maryland.